 What About Supplements?

 There’s no question that certain nutrients are beneficial for kidney health but many people don’t get enough in their diet.
-That’s where kidney cleansing supplements can be helpful.
+That’s where kidney cleansing supplements and kidney cleanse diet can be helpful.
 The best ones contain herbs have had their active compounds extracted and enhanced to maximize efficacy.
 There are a number of herbs out there and a supplement like Renaltrex is a great source for many.

 Have you cleansed your kidneys?
 What process did you use?
 Leave a comment below and share your experience!

 - Avorn J, Monane M, Gurwitz JH, Glynn RJ, Choodnovskiy I, Lipsitz LA.
 Reduction of bacteriuria and pyuria after ingestion of cranberry juices.
 JAMA.
 1994 March 9;271(10):751-4.